 International Ladies Club (ILC)

 The ILC is open to women 18 years or older, of any nationality, living in Cayman.
 The purpose is to create a friendly atmosphere and provide an opportunity for socialising.
-The club hosts regular events from September-June.
+The club hosts a variety of regular activities throughout the year.

 International Wine & Food Society